 v0 also offers some collaboration features.
 Keep in note that you do need to be on a Team or Enterprise plan to have access to these.

-v0 allows you to connect your code to a Git repository, allowing seamless collaboration via GitHub.
-All changes are automatically published to your Git repository, which ensures you and your team stay on the same page.
+v0 allows you to connect your code to a Git repository for collaboration via GitHub.
+Changes made through AI chat are synced to your Git repository when you deploy, helping you and your team stay coordinated.

 Which is better for collaboration?